rodrigocruz13/b_st/README.md

 If you want to install ** Estimator**, the source [files are here]([https://github.com/rodrigocruz13/b_st] (https://github.com/rodrigocruz13/b_st)).
 You can download them, compile then and install it with no further permission.

 * Download or copy this repository
-* Under a Pyhton 3.7 enviroment run the command ./main.py
+* Under a Pyhton 3.7 run the command ./main.py
 * It will start the application